TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `django-admin.py startproject Epitome`

-**go into the newly created folder, find the folder "Epitome" and the file "settings.py" and save it somewhere seperately**
+**Important: go into the newly created folder, find the folder "Epitome" and the file "settings.py" and save it somewhere seperately**

 7) Move the contents of Epitome to the newly created folder replacing the existing files